do-jonathan4/lfz-m2/exercises/array-reduce/README.md

 1. In `main.js`, create the following variables using `Array.prototype.reduce` and log each of them to the console.
     - `sum` - all `numbers` added together
     - `product` - all `numbers` multiplied together
-    - `balance` - a number that is the result of combining all transactions in `account`
+    - `balance` - a number that is the result of combining all transactions in `account`.
+The correct answer is `180`.
     - `composite` - an object that is the result of combining all properties of the objects within `traits`

 #### Tips!

+- Avoid modifying your inputs when calculating an output.
+- If you leave out the `initialValue` argument when calling `reduce()`, it treats the first value in the array as the `initialValue`.
 - An account balance is the result of adding all deposits and subtracting all withdrawals.
-- [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) copies properties from one or more sources to a target before returning the target.
+- [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) copies properties from one or more source objects to a target object before returning the target.
-- If you leave out the `initialValue` argument when calling `reduce()`, it treats the first value as the initial value.

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-mod-2-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is `Array.prototype.reduce` useful for?